 “In thirty years’ time, as technology moves forward even further, people are going to look back and wonder why offices ever existed.” – Richard Branson

-But how can you get the most out of working remotely and what are the best practices for success.?
-Here are our top 10 tricks to make working remotely work for you.
+But how can you get the most out of working remotely and what are the best practices for success?
+Here are our top 10 best practices to make working remotely work for you.

 Not everyone is cut out for remote employment, although many think they are.
 When people start working from home, they expect flexible hours and a manageable workload.
 The reality check can hit them quite hard.
 So choose your team members carefully.

 Above all else, you should be an excellent team player.
 This includes communication skills and willingness to write and distribute status reports.
 This puts extra tension to the team leaders as well.
 Here’s our take on the qualities that make effective team leaders.
 Self-motivation is a plus, although this doesn’t mean that you can do without encouragement on your part.

 This one should go without saying.
 Communication is the cornerstone of your teamwork when working remotely.
 Thankfully, telecommuting technologies are developing by leaps and bounds, and distance is no longer that big of an issue.
 If members of your team work in different time zones, find a suitable overlapping time and stick to it.

 - Find a good balance between synchronous and asynchronous communication.
 Make sure the team member is available at a specific time.
 It is best to schedule these conversations in advance.

 - Be mindful of when to speak to your team as a whole and when to do it one on one.
 Also, think about the type of communication to use.
 Visual communication can work wonders but never at the expense of quick chat conversations.

 As far as old-school communication tools go – email should be banned.
 People already spend 30% of their time in the mailbox.
 It’s a lot of time wasted to such a poor anti-social tool.
 Remote teams require more social technology.